How to Feed and Care for Roses

 Late spring is a perfect time for planting garden roses in the ground — after frost and before summer heat arrives.
 Early fall is also great for planting as long as you give roses plenty of time to settle in before winter hits.
 To give your roses the best possible home, take time to nurture your soil.

-With either mix, augment your soil nutrients at planting time with the help of Pennington Rejuvenate Plant Food All-Purpose 4-4-4.
+With Full Season Potting Mix, augment your soil nutrients at planting time with the help of Pennington Rejuvenate Plant Food All-Purpose 4-4-4.
 This balanced fertilizer blends organic and natural ingredients, such as earthworm castings, beneficial microorganisms and humic acids to improve soil and help plants thrive.
 Follow label instructions for new plantings and work the plant food into your soil before you plant.

 pollinated-roses